LoopKit/loopdocs/docs/loop-3/add-cgm.md

 In addition to the risks of missing data if the internet is not reliable, you must also make sure the CGM data sent to Nightscout is reliable.

-!!! danger "DANGER - Make sure Nightscout CGM Data is Reliable"
+!!! important "DANGER - Make sure Nightscout CGM Data is Reliable"
     Just because you can use Nightscout as a CGM source does not mean you should.

     If you decide to use Nightscout as a CGM source, make sure the data stored in Nightscout is reliable.
 If the app you choose uploads bad results to Nightscout, you don't want Loop to use that bad data.

     _Sensors that can be added to Nightscout via other apps include Dexcom, some Libre and some Medtronic sensors.
 Please refer to [Nightscout Docs: Configure your Uploader](https://nightscout.github.io/uploader/setup/)._

-    There are third party apps that bring Libre data to your Loop phone and there are customization instructions starting at [Add Libre App to Loop Phone](../build/code_customization.md#add-libre-app-to-loop-phone) that explain how to modify Loop 3 to use one of those apps.
+    There are third party apps that bring Libre data to your Loop phone and there are customization instructions starting at [Libre Support for Loop 3.2.x Code](../build/code_customization.md#libre-support-for-loop-32x-code) that explain how to modify Loop 3 to use one of those apps.
 Please use these steps to get a version of Loop that does not rely on internet access to work.

     It is recommended that you use Open Loop during warmup until the new sensor begins to provide reasonable data.
 This is especially important with European Libre 2 using direct bluetooth connection.

     The xDrip4iOS app (which can also be found in the app store under the name Shuggah) may have a problem during warmup of a new sensor (European Libre 2 using direct bluetooth connection).
 There were two instances of crazy high values being reported and picked up by Loop 3.
 One Shuggah user and one xDrip4iOS user who connected via Nighscout as a CGM with Loop 3 had serious overdose of insulin because of bad readings with a new sensor.
-They are both OK but the Loop and xDrip4iOS developers are looking at this event.
+The developers of xDrip4iOS fixed their application - so make sure you have the latest version.
+Those developers have no control over what is provided by Shuggah.

 ![Nightscout Remote CGM acknowledgement screen](img/nightscout-cgm-acknowledge.svg){width="350"}